Scaless/scaless.github.io/docs/_posts/2021-06-16-Curious-Case-of-the-Carrier.markdown

 1. The attribution tables are NOT included in game state that is saved in checkpoints/core saves, which means this bug affects determinism.
 Loading a save where a Carrier has been damaged but not yet exploded will result in a different amount of damage applied versus the first time the section was played.

 I am suggesting the following solution, but you have more context than I do to deal with the issue:
 * Just remove the code that overrides the team of the damage effect.
-From my limited testing this does not seem to affect the PGCR report as the attribution is still propagated appropriately, and this restores consistency with previous versions.
+From my limited testing this does not seem to affect the Post-Game Carnage Report as the attribution is still propagated appropriately, and this restores consistency with previous versions.

 | Game Version | MCC 2282 , Steam |
 | Attribution Tables Location | halo1.dll+2B6BCD0 |